infn-epics/phoebus-services-chart/README.md

 The service depends on the jmasar-model artifact (https://gitlab.esss.lu.se/ics-software/jmasar-model).
 Java-based clients should also make use of jmasar-model to facilitate marshalling/unmarshalling of data.
-The jmasar model is available from the ESS Maven repository (Artifactory).

 Features:

 * The service supports a tree structure of objects, much like a file system tree.
-Tree node objects are either "folders" or configurations.
+Tree node objects are folders, configurations (aka save sets) or snapshots.

+* There is always a top level root node of type folder.
+This cannot be modified in any manner.

+* Child nodes of folder nodes are folder or configuration nodes.
+Child nodes of configuration nodes are only snapshot nodes.
+Snapshot nodes do not contain child nodes, but though they are associated with snapshot items (PV values).

+* Each node can be associated with an arbitrary number of string properties, e.g. a "golden" property can be set on snapshot nodes.

+* Each node has a created date and a last updated date, as well as a user name attribute.
+This should identify the user creating or updating a node.

-* Nodes in the tree can be renamed, moved or deleted.
+* Nodes in the tree can be renamed and deleted.
+When a folder or configuration node is deleted, all its child nodes are deleted unconditionally.

-* Snapshots are associated with configurations (aka save sets) and are not treated as nodes in the tree.
-A client UI (e.g. CS Studio) may however present the snapshots as child nodes of a configuration.
+* Folder and configuration nodes can be moved to other parent nodes.

-* The service is built upon Spring Boot and depends on some persistence implementation.
+* The service is built upon Spring Boot and depends on a persistence implementation.
 In its current version, persistence is implemented against a RDB engine, using Spring's JdbcTemplate to manage SQL queries.

-* The service has been verified on Postgres 9.6 and Mysql 8.0, on Mac OS.
+* The service has been verified on Postgres 9.6 and Mysql 8.0, on Mac OS, as well as on Postgres 9.6 on CentOS 7.4.
 Database connection parameters are found in src/main/resources.
 To select a database engine, add -Ddbengine=postgresql or -Ddbengine=mysql to the command line when launching the service.

 * Flyway scripts for Postgres and Mysql are provided to set up the database.
 Flyway is run as part of the application startup, i.e. there is no need to run Flyway scripts manually.
+The Flyway scripts will create the top level folder.

 * Unit tests rely on the H2 in-memory database and are hence independent of any external database engine.
-Note that Flyway scripts for the H2 database are found in src/test/resources/db/migration.
-Running the unit tests will create the H2 "database file" (h2.db.mv.db) in a folder named db relative to the current directory.
+Flyway scripts for the H2 database are found in src/test/resources/db/migration.
+Running the unit tests will create the H2 database file (h2.db.mv.db) in a folder named db relative to the current directory.

 * A Swagger UI is available by default.
 When running the service on any other host than the local development box, also